Random Alloy Codes and the Fundamental Limits of Coded Distributed Tensors: Introduction

-The work \cite{Yu2017PolynomialCA} established the use of polynomial codes for distributed coded matrix multiplication and \cite{Lee2016SpeedingUD} established the use of distributed coded matrix-vector multiplication for gradient descent.
-The use of coded matrix multiplication for machine learning was further generalized in \cite{Dutta2018AUC}.
-These algorithms all considered simple ``2D'' partitions of the input matrices $A,B$, \emph{i.e.} $A$ was split along rows and $B$ was split along columns.
-The work \cite{Yu2018StragglerMI} established the equivalence of the ``recovery threshold'' (see Sec.~\ref{sec:type}) for general partitions to the problem of classical matrix multiplication.
-Attempts at reducing this complexity were made in \cite{Jia2019CrossSA, Soto2019DualEP}.
-The work \cite{DOliveira2019GASPCF} considered the extra constraint of private/secure multiplication and the work \cite{Tang2019ErasureCF} considered a trade-off between the size of the entries of the matrix and the recovery threshold.
-The two most similar approaches to our work are the codes presented in \cite{Subramaniam2019RandomKC} and the codes in \cite{Yu2018StragglerMI} and thus are the two benchmarks we compare our code to in Sec.~\ref{sec:exp} where we label the former as KR and the latter as EP.
+The works \cite{Lee2018a, Yu2017PolynomialCA, 8765375} established the use of coding theory for distributed coded matrix-vector and vector-vector multiplication; shortly after and concurrently, the works \cite{Yu2018StragglerMI, Dutta2018AUC} further improved on these techniques by using alignment to come up with efficient constructions for general matrix-matrix multiplication.
+In particular, the authors of \cite{Yu2018StragglerMI} established the equivalence of the recovery threshold for general partitions to the tensor rank of matrix multiplication (which they call the bilinear complexity).
+The most similar approaches to our work are the codes presented in \cite{Subramaniam2019RandomKC} and the codes in \cite{Yu2018StragglerMI} as well as the impossibility results in \cite{censorhillel2023nearoptimal}.
+The works \cite{8765375, 8006963, 8437549, Dutta2018AUC, pmlr-v80-wang18e, Soto2019DualEP, 8758338, 8849395, hong21b} also worked on improving coded distributed matrix multiplication.
+Further work has been extended to include batch matrix multiplication as well \cite{pmlr-v89-yu19b, 9149322, 9174239, 9750133}.
+The work \cite{DOliveira2019GASPCF} considered the extra constraint of private/secure multiplication and the work \cite{Tang2019ErasureCF} considered a trade-off between the size of the entries of the matrix and the recovery threshold, and parallel integer multiplication \cite{schartz24}.
+The works \cite{pmlr-v70-tandon17a, pmlr-v162-soto22a} considered coding for distributed gradient descent in machine learning applications.